BJWRD/BJWRD/README.md

 # Hello, World! 👋

-My name is Brad and I'm a DevOps Engineer.
+My name is Brad and I'm a DevOps Engineer from the UK.
 This is my space on the web to learn about all things tech...

 I hope you find something of value here!
 Enjoy!